Hernia Inguinalis (Inguinal Hernia) in Dogs

 In some cases, especially with small, non-strangulated hernias, conservative treatment may be considered.
 This usually consists of monitoring and managing symptoms and avoiding activities that could worsen the hernia.
 However, this is more of an exception and is only considered in dogs where surgery poses a high risk.

-After the operation, it is important to keep the dog calm for a certain period of time and avoid physical exertion to ensure complete healing.
-Pain relievers and antibiotics may also be prescribed to relieve Pain and prevent infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+After surgery, it is important to keep the dog quiet for a certain period and avoid physical exertion to ensure full healing.
+Pain medication and antibiotics may also be prescribed to relieve Pain and prevent infection.

 Prognosis and follow-up care